AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 You will notice that we have intentionally set the **throughput** in RU/s for each container, based on our anticipated event processing and reporting workloads.
 In Azure Cosmos DB, provisioned throughput is represented as request units/second (RUs).
 RUs measure the cost of both read and write operations against your Cosmos DB container.
 Because Cosmos DB is designed with transparent horizontal scaling (e.g., scale out) and multi-master replication, you can very quickly and easily increase or decrease the number of RUs to handle thousands to hundreds of millions of requests per second around the globe with a single API call.

-Cosmos DB allows you to increment/decrement the RUs in small increments of 1000 at the database level, and in even smaller increments of 100 RU/s at the container level.
+Cosmos DB allows you to increment/decrement the RUs in small increments of 100 at the database level, or at the container level.
 It is recommended that you configure throughput at the container granularity for guaranteed performance for the container all the time, backed by SLAs.
 Other guarantees that Cosmos DB delivers are 99.999% read and write availability all around the world, with those reads and writes being served in less than 10 milliseconds at the 99th percentile.

 When you set a number of RUs for a container, Cosmos DB ensures that those RUs are available in all regions associated with your Cosmos DB account.
 When you scale out the number of regions by adding a new one, Cosmos will automatically provision the same quantity of RUs in the newly added region.
 You cannot selectively assign different RUs to a specific region.
 These RUs are provisioned for a container (or database) for all associated regions.